-This course provides a comprehensive, introductory overview of sociology as a developing discipline.
-Topics include human social development, culture, diversity, and social trends, with a focus on where Canada fits in a global society.
-You will learn how people's positions in society shape their lives, and how people adjust to their social and cultural environments.
+This course provides an introductory overview of the discipline of Sociology.
+Learners explore human behavior, stratification, social institutions, and sociological theory and methods.
+Learners examine how social positions shape lives, and how people adjust to social and cultural environments.

 SOCI1201 - Sociology of the Family (3 credits)